dapak2002/programming-languages-2022/assignment-3.md

 Write the functions in pseudo code that is independent of the particular programming language used to implement the algorithm.

+Make drawings that contain pictures of the heap illustrating your algorithms.

 As usual, make some **interesting** observations about this assignment.
+For example, show me the most interesting work you did on testing and debugging.
+Maybe inspecting the heap while debugging made you think of garbage collection, a topic that would be worth exploring.